Vikki ErikssonTua Björklund 03/02/2022

 Tua is the co-director of the Design Factory, an assistant professor in leading for creativity in the School of Engineering and the deputy director of Materials to Product (M2P).
 Her work revolves around understanding, teaching and developing co-creation efforts, turning ideas into improvements in organizations and education.

 Tua heads research at the Design Factory, looking into sustainable design practices, innovation in organisations, co-creation and the impact of the Design Factory.
 In addition, she manages the research projects CREATNet, Design Plus, Design+Sustainability, and ATTRACT, investigating how design thinking can change the way companies organise for innovation and how collaborative experimentation can give rise to new opportunities.
-She is the Aalto lead for Cataly(c)st, a Nordic initiative for educating change makers for a more sustainable future and belongs to the Design for Transformation and Change research network.
-Outside of Aalto University, Tua is a senior associate editor at the Journal of Engineering Education, the highest ranking journal in engineering education.
+She is also a deputy editor at the Journal of Engineering Education.

 On the teaching front, Tua is a part of Design Factory efforts to promote developing university teaching.
-She teaches responsible innovation and human-centered design in Mechanical Engineering in Society, Design thinking and creativity for innovation, and Prototyping for Innovation, and design innovation in executive and professional education.
+She teaches responsible innovation and human-centered design in Mechanical Engineering in Society, Prototyping for Innovation, and Design thinking and creativity for innovation, as well as design innovation in executive and professional education.